kavia-common/library-management-system-50469-50478/library_frontend/README-LIBRARY.md

 - Book Management page (/manage) with Create, Update, Delete
 - Dashboard (/dashboard) with summary cards and recent additions
 - Favorites and Reviews with API-first behavior and localStorage fallback
+- Borrow/Return with due dates, reminders on Home and Dashboard
 - Env-aware data service (REACT_APP_API_BASE or REACT_APP_BACKEND_URL), with localStorage-backed mock fallback
 - Accessibility for modals/dialogs (ESC close, focus trap, alt text, labels and aria states)